krzentner/language-world/data/basic_py_md/peg-insert-side.py.md

     if check("the robot's gripper is in front of the window handle"): robot.push("window right harder")

+# window-open: slide the window open to the left
+def window_open(robot):
+    if check("the robot's gripper is not vertically aligned with the window handle and the robot's gripper is below the window handle"): robot.move("gripper to right of window handle")
+    if check("the robot's gripper is near the window handle"): robot.slide("window left")
+    if check("the robot's gripper is in front of the window handle"): robot.push("window left harder")

 # pick-place: pick up the puck and hold it at the target location
 def pick_place(robot):
     if check("the robot's gripper is not above the puck"):